Breath of Fire IV: Development

 Breath of Fire IV was developed by Capcom Development Studio 3, which contained many of the same staff members who produced Breath of Fire III, including director Makoto Ikehara, and character artist Tatsuya Yoshikawa, who provided designs for the game's hand-drawn sprites.
 In May 1999 industry rumors began speculating that the title would appear on the PlayStation 2 console when Capcom's Yoshiki Okamoto remarking that their next role-playing game would be a "giant project" that would make use of the system's network capabilities.
 The following July, however, it was confirmed that the game would instead be heading to the original PlayStation, with development having been underway for "some time" beforehand, and was officially unveiled in an issue of Japanese Weekly Famitsu magazine the same month.
 Due to time constraints, some intended features were not included in the final release of the game, including a scenario that would have involved defeating Yuna, an antagonist who otherwise lives in the end.
 The title would appear at the 2000 Tokyo Game Show trade show in Japan, and would later be released in the region the following April.

 In February 2000, Capcom USA officially announced that an English version of the game would be made available in North America.
 This version would contain a number of differences from the Japanese release, including the censorship of four different scenes that take place during the game that involved Fou-Lu decapitating Emperor Soniel, Ryu spying on Nina and Ursula bathing in a pond, Ryu accidentally grabbing Ursula's breast, and Ursula dropping her pants on a dare.
 One of Scias's abilities, Shikibetsu (しきべつ, literally, "Identify"), which allowed him to view the statistics of an enemy during battle, as well as a short description of their abilities, was also completely removed.
 Exclusive to the Japanese version was also a hidden store area that was accessible only by using a save file on a CD distributed through an issue of the Dengeki PlayStation magazine.

 In May 2003, Breath of Fire IV was ported to Windows-based personal computers in Japan by SourceNext.
 This version, though identical to the PlayStation release, contains a filter for sprite smoothing on 2D visuals, as well as shorter load times.
 The PC version was released in English exclusively for European audiences the following September.
+The PC version saw a limited release in certain regions of Europe and Australia, while the Japanese version sold enough copies to qualify for the "Quality1980" label, and was subsequently re-released on July 8, 2005.

 An enhanced PC port was released in April 2025 onto GOG.com, featuring better compatibility and fixes on PC, Windows 10 & 11 support, English and Japanese localizations, upgraded DirectX rendering, new display options (Windowed Mode, V-Sync, Anti-Aliasing, refined gamma correction) and a reworked audio engine (with restored missing environmental sounds & added new sound configuration options).